PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 #### People

 - **Garhorn.** Sounds like Billy Butcher.
-Mid 30's halfling, black hair, polite and manipulative.
+Mid 30's halfling, black hair, polite and manipulative, fiercly loyal to the clan.
+	- DOES KNOW & WILL GIVE UP: Part of the Boromar clan, sent to create a protection racket, location of valuables.
+	- DOES KNOW & WON'T GIVE UP: Bosses name, anything that humiliates him, anything that can be directly used against the clan.
-	- DOES KNOW:
+	- DOES NOT KNOW: Castar's motives, deeper questions about the workings of the clan.
+- **Orc 1 & 3.**  Dumb and strong.
+Typical brutes, low knowledge of clan workings, low knowledge of current job.
+Loyal to Halak Boromar, were sent along with Garhorn as Halak's way of keeping an eye on things.
+	-
 - **Oak Dryfire.** A young orc boy that provides light hearted roleplay opportunity and reveals Draven's status as a known hero.
 - **Chewy.** The Kobold that was covered in oil in [[2 Recap|session 2]] that escaped and was captured by the gang members.
 Will be very scared.
 	- DOES KNOW: SotDoK is a fairly new group put together by Brains in an effort to create his own clan, he was always vague about their rituals, kept information to himself.
 Demanded a lot from the members.